[photo credit: @thedarlingassembly]

 I legged it home, cried, called my boyfriend, called my Mum, and got on with life as normal the day after.

 Having a routine helps.
 On day one, I was chuffed to bits with how well it started.
-I woke up at 7:30am, showered, cleaned the flat, got dressed and even put my make-up on.
-I had a cuppa, set up my new laptop at my WFH station, and got on with my day.
+I woke up at 7:30am, showered, cleaned the flat, got dressed and even put make-up on.
+I made a cuppa, set up my new laptop at my WFH station, and got on with my day.

 I told myself I’d make the effort to stick to a routine every day after work – it would benefit my mind to make time to exercise, read newly-purchased books (3 for £5 from The Works!), eat at normal times, enjoy a head-to-toe pamper session, a 7-step skincare routine, watch telly, FaceTime my family, and go to bed at a decent time.
 I’m going to cope.
 It’s going to bliss.